 The Bottom Line

 By asking healthy, money-focused questions early on in a relationship, you can discover what your partner’s values and goals are.
-This will help to get on the same page and avoid turbulence down the road because you will be able to agree on a financial plan together.
+This will help to get on the same page and avoid turbulence down the road because you’ll be able to agree on a financial plan together.

 Share 12 Questions to Ask Each Other Before Saying I Do with someone you know is getting married soon!